neurallayer/fos/docs/source/introduction.rst

 over to the meter (meter.update).

 Read more about meters (and calcuators) at meters.rst

 Trainer
 -------
 The trainer is the coponent that glues all other components together and responsible for running the training epochs.
 The trainer contains the loops that go over the provided data (trainer.run).

-Note: the actual updating of the model is done by the SuperModel (following OO encapsulating principle).

 To initiate a trainer you need to provide at least a supermodel, optimizer and meter::